-- The three core modules 'EV7132 Introduction to Sustainability and Adaptation', 'EV7137 Sustainability and Adaptation Concepts in Practice' and 'EV7125 Applied Research Design', each forming 12.5% of the total mark; - Five 15-credit modules of which three must be core to the GB programme, each forming 12.5% of the total mark.
+- The three core modules 'EV7132 Introduction to Sustainability and Adaptation', 'EV7137 Sustainability and Adaptation Concepts in Practice' and 'EV7125 Applied Research Design', each forming 12.5% of the total mark; - Five 15-credit optional modules, each forming 12.5% of the total mark.

-Refer to Section 2.5 and Table 5.11 above for explanation of optional modules available on this award.
+Refer to Section 2.5 and table 5.11 above for explanation of optional modules available on this award.